-Sort Order Mode of Outreach Summary of Comments not accepted and reasons URL (If applicable) 4 Internet Outreach Non- targeted/broad community The questionnaire polled respondents about the level of need in their neighborhoods for various types of improvements that can potentially be addressed by the use of federal funds, such as CDBG and HOME allocations.
+Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of Comments not accepted and reasons URL (If applicable) 4 Internet Outreach Non- targeted/broad community The questionnaire polled respondents about the level of need in their neighborhoods for various types of improvements that can potentially be addressed by the use of federal funds, such as CDBG and HOME allocations.
 The survey asked respondents to rank the level of need in six (6) different categories.
-The survey was available in English and in Spanish, as recommended in the Town' CPP.
-A total of 108 online and 31 hard copies of the survey were received.
-Three (3) community forums and ten stakeholder meetings were also conducted to solicit input from residents and community stakeholders.
+The survey was available in English and in Spanish, as recommended in our Citizen Participation Plan.
+To date, 108 online and 31 hard copies of the survey have been received.
+Three community forums and ten stakeholder meetings were also conducted to solicit input from residents and community stakeholders.
 The questionnaire polled respondents about the level of need in their neighborhoods for various types of improvements that can potentially be addressed by the use of federal funds, such as CDBG and HOME allocations.
 The survey asked respondents to rank the level of need in six (6) different needs categories.
 The following summarizes the highest needs in the six categories: Overall Need, Improve Consortia facilities, parks, libraries.
 Community Development Needs: Youth Centers Infrastructure and Neighborhood Improvements, Street Improvements, Public Service, Neighborhood Cleanup, Housing, Code Enforcement Activities and Economic Development/Jobs Growth.
 The complete questionnaire and results are attached.
-All comments were accepted.
-Not Applicable.
+All comments were accepted